OsmanKandemir/indicator-intelligence/README.md

 ## Description

-Indicator collects sensitive informations (Hash,Domain,Email,Ipv4,Ipv6) to detect threats.
+Indicator collects informations (Static Files) to detect threats.

 Fundamental method of logic is IOC.
 An IOC is the cyber-equivalent of evidence left at a crime scene.

+## To-Do

+Domain, Email, Ipv4, Ipv6 collect \
+Result compare structure with Django \
+Quick crawling optimization

 ## Installation